Colorado Springs DUI Attorney

 An effective defense hangs on two key areas.
 The BAC and evidence of impairment.

-Your blood alcohol level (BAC) is determined with either a breathalyzer or blood test.
+Your blood alcohol content (BAC) is determined with either a breathalyzer or blood test.

 In order for the test to be perfectly accurate specific procedures must be followed and the machines used to conduct the tests must be kept in perfect working order.
 This opens up many opportunities for the test to be improperly administered causing inaccurate results.